 • increasing the conversion of NEETS to employment.

-The research shows that basing the viable route for a journey to a surgery, community hub, college, job interview or place of work, on time and cost, significantly increases the distance that people are prepared to travel.
+The research showed that basing the ‘viable route’ for a journey to a surgery, community hub, college, job interview or place of work, on time and cost, significantly increases the distance that people are prepared to travel.
 People are however unable to make this calculation, especially at the point of need, without the distraction of undertaking complex research themselves.
-The default search options (typically Google) don’t provide the answers as they lack integration of local services, don’t facilitate effective planning of car + public transport journeys, and don’t communicate demand of specific transport services to operators.
+The default search options (typically Google) don’t provide the answers as they lack integration of local services, don’t facilitate effective planning of car + public transport journeys, and don’t communicate demand for specific transport services to operators effectively.